drand/drand/docs/SECURITY.md

 can be offline from the point of view of another drand node or a relay node.
 The document tries to clarify in which context when relevant.

-**Alive node**: a node which is running the binary and sends packets out to the inernet.
+**Alive node**: a node which is running the binary (drand or relay depending on the context) and sends packets out to the inernet that are correctly received by the endpoint(s).

 ## Model